Why an Arts degree is worth studying

 “STEM skills and the like undoubtedly have a place in the future of work.
 But, so do the skills that underpin Arts programs,” says Professor Wallace.

 In all industries, there is a need for staff members, leaders and decision-makers who hold exactly the kind of creative, communication, and emotional and cultural intelligence skills that are the crux of Art programs.
-In fact, a significant number of Australia’s ministers hold degrees in the Arts and the world’s most prominent billionaires all agree that communication skills are necessary for success.
+In fact, a significant number of Australia’s ministers hold degrees in the Arts.

 Fresh perspectives when we need them most